 Credit scores are calculated independently for each credit reporting agency and each lending type.
 In short, there isn’t only one score for a person at any given time.
-FICO is regarded at the most reputable among lenders as they assess risk differently for different types of loans.
+FICO is regarded as the most reputable among lenders as they assess risk differently for different types of loans.

 Some loan types include credit cards, personal loans, auto loans, home loans, and so on.
-Imagine that a bank needs to fairly assess whether someone will default or be able to repay satisfactorily, they probably would weight certain criteria a differently.
+Imagine that a bank needs to fairly assess whether someone will default or be able to repay satisfactorily, they probably would weight certain criteria differently.
 Don’t imagine it; it’s exactly how lenders measure one’s risk when seeking credit.

 The FICO scoring model is similar to that of most scoring models, so let’s take a look.

 - Amount owed – Often called “utilization,” The percentage of debt owed compared to credit available.
-For instance, $1000 balance on a $2000 credit card would be 50%.
+For instance, a $1000 balance on a $2000 credit card would be 50%.
 Optimally, you want to be between 5% and 20% utilization.

 - New credit – This measures the recency of acquiring any new credit or loans.

 - Length of credit history – Also known as “Average age of Accounts (AAoA)”, this averages the overall length of credit.

 - Credit mix – To a lender, it is preferred that you have at least an installment account (mortgage, auto loan, etc.) along with revolving credit (credit cards).

 - Payment history – Arguably, one of the most important factors, is to ensure that you are not behind on your financial obligations.
 Collections, judgments, and even late payments will dramatically hurt your score.